cloudfoundry/docs-bosh/content/blobstore-ca-rotation.md

-!!! note
-    Applicable for director version 266.2.0+

-    Linux stemcells v3586.5+ (agent 2.83.0)

-    Windows 2016 stemcell v1709.9+, Windows 2012R2 v1200.20+ (agent 2.110.0)

 # Rotating the Blobstore CA

-As of director version 266.2.0+, TLS is enabled for the default DAV blobstore.

-Due to limitations in stemcell support, the agent does not contact the blobstore over TLS by default.
-Refer to additional opsfiles in [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) to enable full end-to-end TLS.

 ## Ignored Instances

 Please take note of any ignored instances with `bosh instances --details`.
-These instances will not be considered when redeploying or recreating instances.
-Ignored instances will only receive the new certificates when recreated.
+These instances will not be considered when redeploying instances.
+Ignored instances will only receive the new certificates when redeployed.

 ## Introducing a New Certificate Authority (CA)

 This procedure works by deploying both the old and the new CA on all the VMs in a transitional fashion.
 The old CA is purged eventually.
-To achieve this, the procedure requires multiple deploys and recreates of all the deployments.
+To achieve this, the procedure requires multiple deploys of all the deployments.
 Note that this method is analogous to the one used for [NATS CA rotation](nats-ca-rotation.md), which could be performed at the same time as this one.

 ### Preconditions

 * The Director is in a healthy state.
 * All the VMs are in the `running` state in all deployments.
-* These instructions must be adapted if used with bosh-lite ops files, as they overwrite the variables used in this procedure.
+* Director versions prior to 271.12 and stemcells prior to Bionic 1.X and Windows 2019.41 need to recreate VMs as part of the redeploy steps.

 ### Step 1: Redeploy the director with the new blobstore CA. {: #step-1}